nvmwill/nexmo-developer/_blog/blogposts/en/improve-your-software-project-part-one-understanding-a-codebase.md

 ---
-title: "Improve Your Software Project - Part one: Understanding a Codebase"
+title: "Improve Your Software Project - Part One: Understanding a Codebase"
 description: Want to update an old project?
 This will help!
 thumbnail: /content/blog/improve-your-software-project-part-one-understanding-a-codebase/making-projects-better_part-one.png
 author: max-kahan